kubevela/kubevela.github.io/docs/reference/ui-schema.md

 - [x] Ignore: There are subordinate fields, and the current field is not displayed.
 - [x] SecretSelect: Load the secret list to assist user selection
-- [x] SecretKeySelect: Load the secret key list by secret name of the user selected to assist user selection
+- [x] SecretKeySelect: Load the secret key list by the secret name of the user selected to assist user selection
 - [x] CPUNumber: CPU-style number input form.
 - [x] MemoryNumber: Memory-style number input form.
 - [x] DiskNumber: Disk-style number input form.
-- [x] K8sObjectsCode: The yaml input form of kubernetes resource.
+- [x] K8sObjectsCode: The YAML input form of Kubernetes resource.
 - [x] HelmRepoSelect: Load the helm repositories from integration configs to assist user selection.
 - [x] HelmChartSelect: Load the helm charts to assist user selection.
-- [x] HelmChartVersionSelect: Load the versions of selected helm chart to assist user selection.
+- [x] HelmChartVersionSelect: Load the versions of the selected helm chart to assist user selection.
-- [x] HelmValues: Load the default values of selected helm chart and version to assist user config the custom values.
+- [x] HelmValues: Load the default values of the selected helm chart and version to assist the user to configure the custom values.
+- [x] PolicySelect: Load the policies of the current application to assist user selection.
+- [x] ImageInput: Load and show the image info by users input image name.
+- [x] CertBase64: Support users upload or input the string, automatically base64 encoded.
+Suitable the fields such as the certificates and keys.
+(Added in 1.5+)

 #### Combination form